mytest12345678/ML-Project-Tutorial/README.md

     - Identify what steps they could taken to better understand the problem and eventually come up with a similar viable solution to the problem by seaking out the aswers to a set of well framed questions online.
     - Then, using all that information, ask questions to lead them towards the answer without just giving them the solution.
     - Time spent mentoring juniors is an investment into their potential and never a waste of time if done properly.
-### Development Steps for a project with AGILE Sprints:
+### Development loop for a project with AGILE Sprints:
 1. Select an issue in the project to work on from the current Sprint and a assign it to yourself to get email updates.
 2. Add or debug the documented feature in the issues with commits to a seperate branch.
 3. Make a pull request for the seperate branch and link it to the issue.